Japan's Sapporo Snow Festival had to import its snow this year

-Tokyo (CNN) — From towering Star Wars sculptures and a 100-meter-long snow slide to food and parties, Sapporo's snow festival is a major tourism magnet for Japan's northernmost prefecture of Hokkaido.
+Tokyo (CNN) — From towering Star Wars sculptures and a 100-meter-long snow slide to food and parties, the annual Sapporo Snow Festival has long been a major tourism magnet for Japan's northernmost prefecture of Hokkaido.
 But this year, even after the week-long festivities opened on January 31 amid fears over the coronavirus outbreak, the climate crisis threatened the future of a festival that attracts upwards of 2 million international visitors annually.
 In 2019, Japan saw record low levels of snow, according to the country's public broadcaster, with snowfall in Sapporo less than half the annual average.
 In December 2019, snowfall was the lowest along the Sea of Japan coast since the Meteorological Agency began keeping records in 1961.

+This lack of snow, combined with unusually warm weather, threw some wrenches in the plan for the snow festival organizers.
+This year, they had to source and tow snow from other towns to create 200-plus signature snow sculptures.

-That unusually warm winter will also usher in an earlier start to the cherry blossom season, which normally begins in March or April.
+The warm winter will also usher in an earlier start to the cherry blossom season, which normally begins in March or April.
 It is not unusual for sakura-loving travelers to book hotel rooms far in advance, despite not knowing for sure when the flowers will begin to bloom.

-And the lack of snow certainly threw some wrenches in the plan for the snow festival organizers.
-This year, they had to source and tow snow from other towns to create 200-plus signature snow sculptures.

 The show must go on